Stone Garrett Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings (2022)

-- The Orioles pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Orioles had a collective 7.6 K/9 last season, which ranked 25th in MLB.

-- The Orioles had the 17th-ranked team ERA across all MLB pitching staffs (3.97).
+- The Orioles had a 3.97 team ERA that ranked 17th across all MLB pitching staffs.

-- Orioles pitchers combined to give up 171 total home runs last year (1.1 per game).
+- Orioles pitchers combined to surrender 171 total home runs last year (1.1 per game).
 That ranked 14th in baseball.

-- Kremer (0-0 with a 9.49 ERA and eight strikeouts in 12 1/3 innings pitched) makes the start for the Orioles, his fourth of the season.
+- Bradish (0-0) makes the start for the Orioles, his second of the season.

-- The right-hander last appeared on Wednesday against the Oakland Athletics, when he threw 4 1/3 innings, allowing four earned runs while giving up five hits.
+- His most recent appearance came in relief on Sunday, April 9 when the right-hander threw 2/3 innings against the New York Yankees while giving up hits.

-- In three games this season, the 27-year-old has put up a 9.49 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .314 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.